ravent61/Nonograms/readme.md

 A `Clues` instance represents the clues for a puzzle, but doesn't handle the state to track whether individual cells are "shaded" or "eliminated".
 The `Board` interface is intended to track the array of states for each cell in a puzzle.
 In other words, a nonogram puzzle is a combination of a `Clues` object, representing the clues for the puzzle, and a `Board` object, representing the states of the puzzle's cells.

 Instances of `Board` are not intended to be immutable.
 As the user clicks on different cells of the puzzle, the internal fields in the `Board` instance should change to reflect the new state.
-For example, if the user clicks on a cell to change it to be shaded, a field modification must take place inside the `Board` instance to reflect that the cell is now shaded.
+For example, if the user clicks on a cell to change it to be shaded, a field modification must take place inside th**e `Board` instance to reflect that the cell is now shaded.
 This can be accomplished via the `toggleCellShaded()` and `toggleCellEliminated()` methods.

 You may choose to make a `BoardImpl` class as part of your design, but it is not a requirement for this assignment.